 Mga Alamat ng Prutas

-Here are the origin myths of five popular Filipino fruits.
+Here are the origin myths of seven popular Filipino fruits.

 Ang Alamat ng Mangga